Maeng Yu-na

-Maeng Yu-na (28 October 1989 – 26 December 2018) was an South Korean singer.
+Maeng Yu-na (28 October 1989 – 26 December 2018) was a South Korean singer.
 She performed under the stage name "Memory" before changing it to her real name in 2010.
 Maeng released a total of ten works, two full-length albums and eight single albums.
 She also performed on the original soundtracks of the television series' Lovers in Prague, Spring Waltz and The Famous Seven Princesses between 2006 and 2007.